 Mozart Society Orchestra

-The Mozart Society Orchestra (MSO), founded in 1984, is Harvard’s premier classical-sized orchestra, enjoying both the intimate music-making of a chamber orchestra and the power of masterpieces usually performed by symphony orchestras.
+The Mozart Society Orchestra, founded in 1984, is Harvard’s premier classical-sized orchestra, enjoying both the intimate music-making of a chamber orchestra and the power of masterpieces usually performed by symphony orchestras.
 Though musical excellence is its top concern, MSO also boasts one of the most friendly and collegial atmospheres among the musical ensembles on campus.

 The Noteables is a non-audition show choir open to all Harvard undergraduates; we perform songs from musical theater/cinema and are dedicated to providing a non-competitive, welcoming environment for anyone who loves to sing!
-Join our information session on September 6 at 4pm EST at this link.

 On Thin Ice

 On Thin Ice is Harvard's oldest improv comedy group on campus.
 We present short-form and musical improv, much like the games you see on "Whose Line Is It Anyway?"